Upcoming Lectures & Workshops

 Teresa Coates is nationally known sewing educator, accomplished quilt maker, travel writer, pattern designer and relentless adventurer.
 She designs her own line of patterns at Crinkle Dreams, including patterns for beginners and more experienced sewists.
 Teresa is the host of "Make with Teresa Coates," a monthly live sewing show and was host of “Sew Together Tuesday™” from 2020-2024.
 She has inspired her audience to fall in love with sewing at nearly 100 local quilt shops in 42 states since 2016—the LQS is her favorite place to be.

-Her lecture will be about quilt coats, which are everywhere these days.
+Her lecture is about quilt coats, which are everywhere these days.
 But did you know that quilted clothing has been around since the 14th century?
 With a long history and several periods of popularity, quilt coats have both evolved and stayed remarkably the same.
-This will be a fun discussion of what has come before, ways to incorporate quilt making into your garment sewing and how you can make a quilt coat that will not only keep you warm, but show off your quiltmaking skills.
+This is a fun discussion of what has come before, ways to incorporate quilt making into your garment sewing and how you can make a quilt coat that will not only keep you warm, but show off your quiltmaking skills.

 Website: crinkledreams.com